 A traveling bridge filtration system is installed for further suspended solids and phosphorous removal.
 The traveling bridge filter is normally operated and controlled by a PLC.
-It is designed so that there is always one cell in backwash mode.
 The backwash waste flows by gravity to the backwash waste pump station where it is pumped to the influent equalization tank for further treatment.
 The filtered water flows by gravity to the disinfection process.

-The backwash waste from the traveling bridge filter and decanted supernatant from the aerobic digester is collected in the wet well of the backwash waste pump station.
+The backwash waste form the traveling bridge filter and decanted supernatant from aerobic digester is collected in the wet well of the backwash waste pump station.
 Two (2) submersible pumps convey the waste to the influent equalization tank and then back into wastewater treatment process for further treatment.

 An open channel ultraviolet (UV) light system is installed for treatment plant effluent disinfection.
 The system consists of two (2) banks of UV lights installed in series in the channel.
-The two (2) banks of UV lights together are sized for a peak flow of 0.8 mgd.
-One (1) bank is normally in use for disinfection during normal flow.

 The WWTP effluent flow volume is measured by use of an ultrasonic flow metering device with a 45° V-notch weir in the metering chamber.
-After disinfection, the flow enters a post aeration tank with fine bubble diffusers to increase the dissolved oxygen in the plant effluent.
+After disinfection, the flow enters a post aeration tank with fine bubbles diffusers to increase the dissolved oxygen in the plant effluent.